 We argued that the Eighth Amendment requires the sentencer to determine that a juvenile offender is permanently incorrigible before imposing a sentence of life without parole in order to give effect to the United States Supreme Court’s decisions in Miller and Montgomery and to ensure that juvenile life without parole sentences are truly rare.
 We further argued that requiring a finding of permanent incorrigibility helps root out racial bias in sentencing and ensures meaningful appellate review.

-United States District Court, Eastern District of Pennsylvania •
+United States District Court, Middle District of Louisiana •

 Sign up to get breaking news from Juvenile Law Center.